 When cruiser racing started at Poole Yacht Club, thought to be in the late 1930s, the first boats to race were Folkboats and vessels of similar size.
 These boats would be competing in Class 3 today.

 Class 3 probably have a justifiable claim to have aided the founding of cruiser racing at Poole Yacht Club.
 Classes for boats of different size and design soon were interested in racing and other Classes were formed to accommodate this demand.

 Class 3, at one stage, was divided into 3A and 3B to separate the quicker and slower boats.
 Today we all race together and this gives a good turnout.

 The most popular boat in recent years, and up to today, is the Van de Stadt designed "Splinter" with 8 of these boats in the Club.

 A selection of other types of boat that fit into the Class 3 criteria of up to 8.5 metres length and a handicap (VPRS) of 0.801 are Sadler 25 and 26, Newbridge, Etap, Ecume de Mer, Seal 22, Hunter 19, Kingfisher, Sun, Poacher 21, Achilles 24, Fantasia, Contessa 28 and many others.

 Class 3 Rating Requirements

-The boat must hold a current VPRS certificate
+Each boat shall hold a current VPRS rating certificate